WRtux/Nirvana/README.md

 ## Status

-> **The development of this game engine is almost suspended right now for I'm studying for the College Entrance Examination.** Sorry.
+> The last modification of the source is on 2019-10-14.

-> Classes in `nirvana.data`, `nirvana.display`, `nirvana.game.map` and `wapi.fontin` are in the private repository for their JavaDoc is unfinished.
+> **The development of this game engine has been suspended for I'm studying for the College Entrance Examination.** Sorry.

-> **Recent updates has uploaded some of these classes to the repository.**
+> All the classes (include compile-failed and deprecated ones) has been moved to this public repository, but most of them don't have JavaDoc.

 The engine's development was launched in August 2018, and the repository was moved to GitHub in September 2019.
 Thus, older versions of it are not uploaded.
 *Important changes* of the engine since 2019 are listed below.